Do you wear your busy-ness like a badge of honour?

 When you become your own boss…

-So many of us become self-employed because we’re sick of working for unreasonable bosses.
+So many of us become self-employed because we’re sick of working for unreasonable bosses in toxic work environments.

 Am I the only one sick of this Dickensian – wringing your flat cap in your hands worthlessly – ‘yes so, no sir, three bags full sir…’ – idea of what work should be?